CloudCommandos/shares/Ansible Workshop/handout.md

     ```

 ### 3.3 Exercise 3 - Privilege Escalation
 Exercise 3 will focus on privilege escalation, which is required to run specific tasks.
 One such particular task is to install modules/packages on the target node VM.
-This task will fail if it is run by a normal user with no privleges.
+This task will fail if it is run by a normal user with no privileges.
 This exercise will introduce the `become` module.
 This module allows the user to become another user of the target node and use that user account to run the tasks.
 Becoming a sudoer/root user will thus give the necessary privileges for tasks such as module/package installation.

 1. Create exercise 3 task in `main-script.yaml`